-Formerly known as PHED 0089G Hours: 54 lecture
+Formerly known as PHED 89G

 Theories of offensive and defensive strategies of competitive volleyball.
 Study, analysis, and critique of offensive and defensive skills and strategies in preparation for all levels of volleyball competition.
 Designed for students with volleyball experience and/or the desire to coach or play volleyball at any level.
 (CSU, UC-with unit limitation)